thebaggieboy/Workflow-engine-test/README.md

 - If tasks for sendmail at specific time is false do not send mail else send an email.

 # Process
-Write a base executor class with python
+- Write a base executor class with python
-Write a base sensor class with python for checking time Write a trigger rule class for sending triggers based on conditional nodes
+- Write a base sensor class with python for checking time
+- Write a trigger rule class for sending triggers based on conditional nodes

+I ran into lots of issues regarding setting up a webserver locally with airflow, this may be due to depreciated dependencies or improper installation.
+I hope you can run this program without any hiccups, cheers.